ARCANEDEV/Hasher/_docs/3-Usage.md

 $hasher = hash_with('alt');
 ```

-Of course, you can specify the `connection` and the `driver` at the same time with the same helpers:
+Of course, you can specify the `option` and the `driver` at the same time with the same helpers:

 ```php
 $hasher = hasher()->with('alt', 'custom-driver');